WheteThunger/PowerlessElectronics/README.md

 ### Entity power requirements

-The minimum amount of useful power for each entity is listed below.
+To help you configure the plugin for your use case, the minimum amount of useful power for each entity is listed below.
 These may be a little higher than the power requirement since some entities are effectively useless without providing extra power for the outputs.
 I have added a + for entities where adding more power provides a useful function besides simple passthrough.

 - `andswitch.entity`: 2+, 2+
 - `audioalarm`: 1